-- 5.1 The Parties to this Agreement are committed to act in a manner consistent with the protection and promotion of intellectual freedom within the University. - 5.2 The Parties to this Agreement recognise that the University has a policy that enables a staff member to make public comments on a topic within their area of expertise and also to make other comments as long as the staff member does so in their private capacity and does not claim to represent the University when making these comments.
+- 5.1.
+The Parties to this Agreement are committed to act in a manner consistent with the protection and promotion of academic freedom and freedom of speech within the University. - 5.2.
+Academic Freedom enables a staff member to make public comments on a topic within their area of expertise and also to make other comments as long as the staff member does so in their private capacity and does not claim to represent the University when making these comments.
 This will include the expression of unpopular or controversial views, provided that they do not harass, vilify, defame or intimidate.
-Further details are set out in the policy and associated documents. - 5.3 The University undertakes to consult staff members and the NTEU on any proposed changes to the relevant policy which might otherwise affect the freedom of staff members to provide public comment on community affairs as individual members of the community or to provide public comment in their particular area of expertise.
+Further details are set out in the University's Code for